Creative City Grant

 Award announcements will occur within 8-12 weeks of the deadline.

-Leading up to each application deadline, Information Sessions about Creative City and the application process will be available as a resource for applicants, but are not required to apply.
+Leading up to each application deadline, Information Sessions about Creative City and the application process will be available as a resource for applicants, but attendance at them is not required to apply.
 See NEFA's event page for details about upcoming Creative City Information Sessions.
 NEFA staff will be available to provide technical assistance for applicants.

 On the day of the application deadline, program staff will be available for technical assistance until 5:00PM ET.